Joe-Collins-1986/travel-app/README.md

    ---

    #### Password Reset
    The user will be given the opportunity to reset their password in case they forget it or want to change it for security purposes.
-The link to reseting password is found on the login page.
+The link to resetting the password is found on the login page.

-   On this page the user will be asked to enter their email to initial the process.
+   On this page the user will be asked to enter their email to initiate the process.
 Standard Django form validation is used for confirming the email.

    ![Password Reset](readme-assets/features/password-reset/password-reset.png)
    <br>

-   Once a valid email is input the user will get a confrimation that an email has been sent.
+   Once a valid email is input the user will get a confirmation that an email has been sent.

    ![Password Email Sent](readme-assets/features/password-reset/email-sent.png)
    <br>